Sunday, 11 May 2014

 I did find that most of the time I was roughly calculating just how many euros had been, and were being, flung at this sparkling celebration of . . . what, really?

-I believe the original aim of the contest was to heal war-created wounds and provoke love and friendship; the object now, to spend as much as is humanly possible on one evening of terrible music, crazed light displays and general crowd fervour.
+I believe the original aim of the contest was to heal war-created wounds and provoke love and friendship; the object now appears to be to spend as much as is humanly possible on one evening of terrible music, elaborate sets and crazed light displays.

 It's not the same watching in France as it used to be in the UK.
 Terry Wogan was a master of the piss-take, and I believe Graham Norton is following in his footsteps most satisfactorily.